Advanced Management Programme (Modular)

 Programme Director of Chief Human Resource Officer (CHO) Programme

-WANG, Taiyuan
+Wang, Taiyuan

-Professor of Entrepreneurship, CEIBS
+Professor of Management, CEIBS

 ZHOU, Dongsheng